 Description

-The agricultural range adjoins to the L with a slatestone mounting block at the junction with the farmhouse section.
-Medium-steep roof.
-This has 3 doorways to the front, the two to the R with crude projecting slatestone lintels; similar window openings flank the central entrance, which has boarded double doors.
-The left-hand entrance has a boarded door and a window to the L, itself a reduced former entrance.
-The rear has an entrance to the L with C19 catslide dormer to the roof; part-boarded window.
-Central boarded double doors.
-To the R is a catslide projection with steps up to a boarded entrance on its L return.
-Two further boarded doors to the main face, with plain window opening to the centre.
+The agricultural range adjoins the farmhouse on the left, with a slatestone mounting block at the junction.
+It has a medium-steep roof and three doorways on the front.
+The two doorways on the right have crude projecting slatestone lintels, with similar window openings flanking the central entrance, which has boarded double doors.
+The left-hand entrance has a boarded door and a window to the left, which is a reduced former entrance.
+The rear of the agricultural range has an entrance on the left with a 19th century catslide dormer to the roof and a part-boarded window.
+Central boarded double doors lead into the range.
+A catslide projection extends to the right with steps leading up to a boarded entrance on its return side.
+Two further boarded doors are present on the main face, with a plain window opening in the centre.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.